Karthikb777/KIT-hub/README.md

 A moderator account is an account with special previliges to upload, edit or delete notes on this site.

+## Technologies used
+  - HTML
+  - CSS and JavaScript from a UI framework called UIKit
+  - Django

 ## Releases

 You can check out the site [here.](https://kitcclub.herokuapp.com/)